From BR Bullpen

 Biographical Information

-Randy Jones picked up the save for the National League in the 1975 All-Star Game, then went on to start the 1976 All-Star Game and get the win.
+Randy Jones picked up the save for the National League in the 1975 All-Star Game, then went on to start and win the 1976 All-Star Game.
 He came into the 1976 All-Star Game with a record of 16-3, an All-Star break win total that no one has equaled since.
-Those were his only 2 All-Star appearances.
+Those were his only two All-Star appearances.

-After winning 20 games in back-to-back season in 1975 and 1976, a nerve injury in his pitching arm consequently led to surgery after the 1976 season and Jones was unable to recover up to the level of those seasons
+After winning 20 games in back-to-back season in 1975 and 1976, a nerve injury in his pitching arm consequently led to surgery after the 1976 season and Jones was unable to recover up to the level of those seasons.
+He still was a good pitcher, though, as he went 13-14 with a 2.88 ERA in 1978, then pitched 263 innings in 1979.

 After retiring, Jones worked with young pitchers, among them, future Cy Young Award winner Barry Zito.